Redshift space three-point correlation function of IGM at $z<0.48$: Simulations

 The \NHI\ distribution in the case of three Sherwood simulations are shown in panel (c) of Fig~\ref{NHI_b_sim}.
-Despite using different $\Gamma_{\HI}$ and different Voigt profile fitting routines our results match well with that of \citet{Nasir2017}.
-While inclusion of wind feedback marginally increase the number of high \NHI\ components addition of AGN feed back nullifies this effect.
-Lack of high \NHI\ systems in the simulated spectra is again a well known result \citep[see also,][]{shull2015,viel2016,gurvich2017,Nasir2017}.
-It is possible that one will be able to match the observed distribution if the distribution in SNR at a given redshift is taken careoff instead of using single SNR in simulated spectra and by using simulation boxes at different redshifts over the observed $z-$range \citep[see for example,][]{gaikwad2017b}. {\it In summary, we find that there are some inherent short coming in simulations considered here in reproducing the observed $N_{\rm HI}$ and $b$-distribution self-consistently.
+Despite using slightly different $\Gamma_{\HI}$ and different Voigt profile fitting routines our results match well with that of \citet{Nasir2017}.
+While inclusion of wind feedback marginally increase the number of high \NHI\ components addition of AGN feedback nullifies this effect.
+Lack of high \NHI\ systems in the simulated spectra is again a well known result \citep[see also,][]{shull2015,viel2016,gurvich2017,Nasir2017}. {\it In summary, we find that there are some inherent short coming in simulations considered here {(probably coming from some missing sub-grid physics)} in reproducing the observed $N_{\rm HI}$ and $b$-distribution self-consistently.
 Keeping this in mind we shall proceed with the clustering analysis.}